• Home

 I may have to win the lottery first, but I would jump on a plane in a second by myself.
 The only reason I would want a man along is to pay for it and to figure out international currencies because I suck at it.
 I like being on my own timetable so I can enjoy the sights in depth.
 My late boyfriend loved to travel and was good at currency, but he would throw embarrassing tantrums when he drank too much, putting a damper on the experience.

 In the meantime, I enjoy traveling with my daughter.
-She always off somewhere and I’m her official dog sitter.
+She is always off somewhere and I’m her official dog sitter.
 She treats me to occasional trips in return.
 We always have fun but she walks incredibly fast and I get out of breath trying to keep up.

 The real reason older women lose interest in love